slinkous/magic-dreams-valley/README.md

 - They have a title and an author the user who created

 ### Posts
 - associated with a user and a character
 - character options are generated based on the user's characters
 - they have content text
 - each post is part of a single story

-## Plan of Attack
-1. Get vertical slice for user functional, with log in and out
+## Work Flow

+### Pending

-2. Get character vertical slice
+-  Get character vertical slice
 	- make characters in seed file

+### Future

-3. Show characters on user page
+-  Show characters on user page
-4. Create places vertical slice
+-  Create places vertical slice
-5. Create stories vertical slice
+-  Create stories vertical slice
 	- make stories display in a place
-6. Create posts vertical slice
+-  Create posts vertical slice
 	- display posts in story

+### Finished

+- Get vertical slice for user functional, with log in and out